 Sabrina was born and raised in rural Colorado and attended the Colorado School of Mines (CSM) on a volleyball scholarship.
 She earned a BS degree in Petroleum Engineering there and enjoyed a well-rounded experience as a college-athlete.
 She met her husband, Ryan Binkley, at CSM and moved to Alaska in 2001 to begin her life in Alaska and her career in engineering.
 After a short time with Alyeska Pipeline Service Company, she began work in the family business at the Riverboat Discovery.
 For the past 12 years she has worked as Vice President of Retail Sales and as the Head Buyer for the company.

-She is involved in the community in several ways including serving on the United Way Board of Directors, the Chamber of Commerce Board of Directors and is a charter member of the Golden Heart Rotary Club of Fairbanks where she is currently serving as President.
+She is involved in the community in several ways including serving on the United Way Board of Directors, the Chamber of Commerce Board of Directors, currently serving as the Chamber’s Education Committee Chairperson, and is a charter member of the Golden Heart Rotary Club of Fairbanks where she has served as President, Vice President and Secretary over the years.
 She developed a passion for Montessori education when she realized how beneficial it was for her son at the primary level.
-His interest in the process of learning (not the product) was inspiring and he was engaged in his work.
+His interest in the process of learning (not the product) was inspiring and he was engaged in his school work.
 Sabrina began to study the methodology.
 She served on the Fairbanks Montessori School Board of Directors for nearly 4 years.
 During that tenure, she chaired the Building Committee through Phases I and II of a three-phase, large-scale capital renovation, and led efforts through the Capital Campaign Committee to secure a state allocation upwards of $180,000 for future work on the facility.
-Her son Simon Binkley (8) completed the Fairbanks Montessori School three-year program (ages 3 – 6) and began his elementary adventure Fall 2012 as a first grader in the inaugural class at Spruce Tree.
-Her son Clive (4) began his educational experience in the Children’s House Program at Spruce Tree Fall 2013.
+Her son Simon Binkley (9) completed the Fairbanks Montessori School three-year program (ages 3 – 6) and began his elementary adventure Fall 2012 as a first grader in the inaugural class at Spruce Tree.
+Her son Clive (5) began his educational experience in the Children’s House Program at Spruce Tree Fall 2013.

 Mrs. Kristen Roper